Bearcat Emergency Fund

 - Replacing essential personal belongings due to fire, theft, or natural disaster

 - Limited travel costs related to death or illness of immediate family member

 - Travel costs for medical, mental health or social service reasons

 - Tuition and fees (*unless specified unusual and unanticipated circumstances)

 - Household furniture not related to damage or theft

 - Other non-essential expenses

 Students who are in need of emergency financial assistance may submit an application and supporting documentation to the Office of the Dean of Students.
 The Bearcat Emergency Fund Committee, consisting of staff members from the Office of the Dean of Students, Student Financial Aid, Bursars, and One Stop (and other staff when necessary), will review the submitted application and determine the appropriate funding amount.
 Funds distributed do not generally exceed $500.
 The committee will review all applications and will consider request in excess of $500 for unique and unusual circumstances of emergency financial need.
 Applicants may be required to meet with a staff member in the Office of the Dean of Students to discuss their application and circumstances.
 Students currently receiving financial aid, should be aware that receiving funding from the Emergency Fund may affect their future aid packages.
-For information on the application please contact the Assistant Dean of Students at 513-556-5064.
+For information on the application please contact the Associate Dean of Students at 513-556-5064.

 Disbursing of Funds:

 Approved applications will have funds disbursed through direct deposit into the studentâs account within 2-3 working days from date of approval.
 For students who do not have a direct deposit account, a check will be mailed to the address on file through the studentâs records.
 When requested receipts must be given to the Dean of Students Office within 2 business days of purchase.
 The number of students who can be served by the Bearcat Emergency Fund is subject to the availability of funds.
 Students are limited to one BEF application per semester.